jachana/bluetext/.clinerules/polytope.md

-Never execute code.
-Let the user execute code manually using Polytope instead.
+Avoid running the services you write.
+Let the user run them using Polytope instead.